graphaware/graph-aided-search/README.md

-Filter Example...
+### Filter example

 The _gas-filter_ clause identify the type of operation, in this case it is required a filter operation.

 The following Filter classes are alrea

 ## Customize the plugin

 The plugin allows to implement custom booster and custom filter.
-In order to implements
+In order to implements ...

+Here an example

 ## Version Matrix